 Interested in joining our wine club?
 Exclusive events, VIP advance releases, and discounted prices are just a few benefits.

 The Explorer’s Wine Club doesn’t cost anything to join.
-You commit to purchasing (at a club discount) either one or two bottles of wine every three months from the new releases.
+You commit to purchasing (at a club discount) two bottles of wine every three months from the new releases.
 It is that simple and you to can enjoy all the perks of membership.

 Scroll down to view our Latest Releases to the Wine Club:

 Regularly $19.99, Club Price $15